percona/percona-helm-charts/charts/psmdb-db/README.md

 ## Examples

-### Deploy a Cluster without a MySQL Proxy, no backups, no persistent disks
+### Deploy a Cluster with no MySQL Proxy, no backups, and no persistent volumes

 This is great for a dev cluster as it doesn't require a persistent disk and doesn't bother with a proxy, backups, or TLS.